The Ten Commandments (1956)

 Sephora: He has forgotten both of us.
 You lost him when he went to seek his God.
 I lost him when he found his God.

-Moses: It is not my son who will die, it is the first born of Egypt, it is your son, Nefretiri!
+Moses: It is not my son who will die.
+It is... it is the firstborn of Egypt.
+It is your son, Nefretiri!

-Nefretiri: You would not dare strike Pharaoh's son!
+Nefretiri: No. You would not dare strike Pharaoh's son!

 Moses: In the hardness of his heart, Pharaoh has mocked God and brings death to his own son!

-Nefretiri: But he is my son.
-You would not kill my son.
+Nefretiri: But he is my son, Moses.
+You would not harm my son.

 Moses: I cannot save yours.

-Commander of the Host: Let us go from this place, men cannot fight against a God.
+Pentaur: He opens the waters before them, and he bars our way with fire.
+Let us go from this place.
+Men cannot fight against a God.

-Rameses: It is better to die in battle with a God, than to live in shame.
+Rameses: Better to die in battle with a God than live in shame.